Meet Me at the Edge of the World: the 2025 Nowhere Else Festival keynote address

 On Wednesday morning, before flying from Seattle to Cincinnati, I took a walk at Richmond Beach, where the Puget Sound tide clatters over a rocky shore, just a few minutes’ drive from my house.

-And no, this is not where the land stops.
+No, this is not where the land stops.
+That’s an illusion.
 The land continues, of course, underneath the seawater, and rises again over there, on the “thumb” of my home state — the Washington peninsula.

-Gazing across to that strand of land, I lift my eyes to another edge — the jagged line of the Olympic mountains.
+Gazing across to that strand of land, we can then lift our gaze to another edge — the jagged line of the Olympic mountains.
 They sometimes look like a barrier, an unbreakable wall.
-But in this morning light, we see gradations of mountains; that border is revealed as porous.
+But in the sideways rays of this morning light, we see gradations of mountains; that border is revealed as porous.
 There are ways through the wall.
 And when I can see that, I enjoy the view more fully.
 I see Possibility.
 Nuance.
+Whispers of worlds beyond what I can see with my eyes.

 All of my favorite borders are broken.
-That, Leonard Coen so famously sings, is how the light gets in.
+“There is a crack in everything,” Leonard Coen so famously sings in “Anthem.”
+“That's how the light gets in.
+(It wouldn't be an arts festival if that line wasn’t quoted up front, right?)

 I have lived my life in the Pacific Northwest, at the edges of things.
 That may have something to do with why I write — or, at least, why I write the way that I write.
+I write in anticipation of something.
 I write for discovery, for possibility.
 When I put pen to paper, I have only the vaguest notions of where I am going, what I will find there.
-I write fiction — fantasy, to be specific, casting nets of words and images in hopes of capturing and expressing things that more practical, familiar vocabulary cannot express.
+I write fiction — fantasy, to be specific — casting nets of words and images in hopes of capturing and expressing things that more practical, familiar vocabulary cannot express.
 I also write reviews of movies and of music, offering critical reflections on what I’ve already experienced.
 But even there, I make new discoveries in the act of writing.

 The poet Cecil Day-Lewis (yes, the father of Daniel) writes,